bogdan/blog/_posts/2012-01-20-rails-32-features-changelog.markdown

 ---
 layout: post
-title: 'New Rails Release with a few tiny features from me'
+title: 'New Rails Release with a few features from me'
 tags:
 - rails
 - changelog
 - contribution
 ---

-Upcoming Rails 3.2 release has many tiny but very useful features.
+Upcoming Rails 3.2 release has many very useful features.

 Some of them are coming from me:

 * ActiveRecord #pluck method
 * Strict validation concept
 * Customizable mass assignment sanitizer behavior
-* Power hacking `select[multiple]` tag
+* Gotcha for `select[multiple]` tag

 <!--more-->